tensorlayer/TensorLayer/README.md

 TensorLayer has install prerequisites including TensorFlow, numpy and matplotlib.
 For GPU support, CUDA and cuDNN are required.
 Please check [here](http://tensorlayer.readthedocs.io/en/latest/user/installation.html) for detailed instructions.

-If you already had the pre-requisites ready, the simplest way to install TensorLayer in your python program is:
+If you already had the pre-requisites ready (numpy, scipy, scikit-image, matplotlib and nltk(optional)), the simplest way to install TensorLayer in your python program is:

 ```bash